joachimhgg/makeblock-rover/docs/source/presentation.rst

 ::
   Makeblock@makeblock:~$ hostname -I

-That's give you the IP of your RPI.
+It gives you the IP of your RPI.

 2. open a terminal from your PC and write:
 ::